banjocat/calorie-find/README.md

+# In Development

-# Calorie find is a RESTFUL API that finds calorie counts of food
-This is primarly a learning project
+# Calorie find
+Is a RESTFUL API that finds calorie counts of food This is primarly a learning project